 We are looking for creative early-career or established researchers who wish to develop exciting long-term independent programs in plant and microbial science and be part of the highly collaborative culture of the John Innes Centre.
-As an international centre of excellence, we encourage applications from researchers from all branches of life sciences.
-We particularly welcome those in the areas of plant interactions with bacteria, fungi, insects, nematodes and symbionts, chemistry and biology of plant and microbial natural products, cell biology, biotic interactions of plants and the interface of agriculture and the natural environment.
+As an international centre of excellence we encourage applications from researchers from all branches of life sciences.
+We particularly welcome those working in the areas of population genetics, chemistry and biology of plant and microbial natural products, cell biology, biotic interactions of plants and the interface of agriculture and the natural environment.
 The breadth of our current portfolio can be seen on our website http://www.jic.ac.uk.

 Interested applicants are invited to submit a description of (i) current research activities and (ii) short and longer-term research aims and potential strategic goals (each ~2-3 pages).
-Please apply on-line via the JIC website http://jobs.jic.ac.uk/.
+Please combine this with your CV and apply directly via our website, http://jobs.jic.ac.uk/.
 Please also arrange for three letters of recommendation (ideally, including one from your most recent/current employer) to be e-mailed to GL.email@example.com, quoting reference 1003795, by Friday 6th December 2019.

-JIC is committed to equal opportunities for all employees, and will consider applications on the criteria above regardless of age, disability, gender, or other personal characteristics, beliefs and backgrounds.
+JIC is committed to equality of opportunity for all employees and will consider applications on the criteria above regardless of gender, ethnicity or other personal characteristics, beliefs and backgrounds.
 The Institute holds a prestigious Athena SWAN Gold award in recognition of our inclusive culture, commitment and good practices towards advancing of gender equality.
-We are also a Disability Confident Employer and a member of Stonewall’s Diversity Champions programme.
+We are also a Disability Confident Employer and a Stonewall Diversity Champion.
 We offer an exciting, stimulating, diverse research environment and actively promote a family friendly workplace.
 We welcome applications from candidates seeking full-time, part-time or other flexible working arrangements.
 Please see our website for further details.

 We strongly encourage applications from women and ethnic minorities.